juliusacar/PlaygroundAPI/README.md

 ## Web Technologies

-Express.js, Node.js, RESTful APIs, Dependencies: Body-Parser, Request, Lodash.
+Express.js, Node.js, RESTful APIs, Embedded JavaScript Templating, Body-Parser, Request, Lodash.

 ## What can it be use for?
 For other developers having problems on connecting with third party APIs, this repository can guide you on how I developed the code to retrieve the information.